India's more relaxed rules on investment in insurers set to attract U.S., European players

 Finance Minister Nirmala Sitharaman in her budget speech for 2021-22 said the government would allow foreign direct investment of up to 74% in insurance entities, up from 49% currently, clearing the way for "foreign ownership and control with safeguards".

-The change could attract investments from international insurance companies, industry sources said, many of which have existing joint-venture operations in India, including from American International Group AIG.N and United Kingdom's Prudential Plc PRU.L.
+The change could attract investments from international insurers, industry sources said, many of which have existing joint-venture operations in India, including from American International Group AIG.N and Britain's Prudential Plc PRU.L.

 Take up of life and health insurance products is low in the country of 1.3 billion people but is expected to grow.
 The country's investment promotion agency, Invest India, expects the insurance market to be worth around $250 billion by 2025.